emoon/minifb/README.md

 This avoid the problem of update too fast the window collapsing the redrawing in fast processors.

+Note: OpenGL and iOS have hardware support for syncing.
+Other systems will use software syncing.
+Including MacOS Metal.

 To use this you need to call the function:

 ```c